Integration Hub

 • Studio: In some cases, API requests cannot be built as manual requests in Integration Hub.
 For example, requests that require path parameters, variable substitution, or that connect to SOAP web services, must be built in a Studio script.
 However, you may want to keep track of these requests in your Integration Hub connections.
 The Studio request option allows you to do that.
 A Studio request appears on a connection's Requests tab along with all of the manual requests the connection has.

-Secrets can be used in the connection where you create them.
-If you execute a connection or authentication request in a Studio script, you can use secrets from that connection in the script.
+Variables can be used in the connection where you create them.
+If you execute a connection or authentication request in a Studio script, you can use variables from that connection in the script.

 Secrets are encrypted at rest.
 Integration Hub uses the Advanced Encryption Standard (AES) to encrypt the data.
 It's stored in an encrypted database.
 The only time the data is decrypted is at the time of execution.